 January asked them to help him to bring this about and to make it happen; for then, he said, his spirit would be at ease.
 ‘I have no other worries,’ he said, ‘except for one, which is pricking my conscience.
 Let me explain.
 I have heard it said, a long time ago, that nobody can hope to experience bliss twice, that is, on Earth and also in heaven.
 Even if a man steers clear of the seven deadly sins, and every one of the branches of that tree, yet there is such perfect happiness, contentment and satisfaction in marriage and I shall now lead such a blissful life, so free from all worry, that I shall have heaven here on Earth.
 Heaven is bought at a great price, with suffering and penance, so how can I, who shall be in such ecstasy, along with all married men with their wives, come at last to that Eternal Bliss that Christ has prepared for us?
 This is my fear.
 You, my two brothers – please reassure me on this question.

-Justinus, who was wholly against this foolish endeavour and had been from the start, dived in first with a quick repost: ‘Sir, there should be no obstacle, for God, in His infinite wisdom and through His unceasing mercy, has so arranged things that when you make your last confession you can repent of your married life.
+Justinus, who was wholly against this foolish endeavour and had been so from the start, dived in first with a quick repost: ‘Sir, there should be no obstacle, for God, in His infinite wisdom and through His unceasing mercy, has so arranged things that when you make your last confession you can repent of your married life.
 However, my best advice is that you shouldn’t worry, because this marriage may end up being your Purgatory, rather than your heaven.
 This girl may be God’s instrument of retribution, God’s whip, and you will probably deserve to go swiftly up to heaven when you die, faster than an arrow from a longbow!
-I expect you to discover that the joys of marriage are not so great that they affect your chances of going to heaven, provided that you do everything that marriage allows in moderation, don’t over-indulge in anything and keep away from all the other sins.
+I expect you to discover that the joys of marriage are not so great that they affect your chances of going to heaven, provided that you do everything that marriage allows in moderation, don’t overindulge in anything and keep away from all the other sins.
 This is all I want to say.
 I'm not a scholar, but I advise you not to worry, brother dear.
 Let us say no more about it, for the Wife of Bath has already summed the matter up expertly, if you understood her.
 Farewell, and may God protect you.’

 With this, Justinus and his brother departed.
 But seeing that January's mind was made up, they arranged, through some cunning and intelligent negotiation, that she, this maiden, whose name was May, should be married to January without any delay.
 It will take too long to explain the details of the contract and all the ins-and-outs of it.
 I shall not mention the clothes she chose to wear at her wedding.
 But finally, the day arrived.
 Off they went to church, to receive the holy sacrament.
-Out came the priest, in all his vestments, and urged May to be like Sarah and Rebecca in the wisdom and honesty of her marriage; he said his prayers, as the service required, made them kneel, asked God to bless them and made everything secure in holiness.
+Out came the priest, in all his vestments, and urged May to be like Sarah or Rebecca in the wisdom and honesty of her marriage; he said his prayers, as the service required, made them kneel, asked God to bless them and made everything secure in holiness.

 January and May are solemnly married.

 At the wedding feast they sat with all their close relatives and town dignitaries at the top table.
-The hall was full of joy and bliss, and full of food and musical instruments as well, the finest in all Italy.
+The hall was full of joy and bliss, and full of food and the sound from musical instruments as well, the finest in all Italy.
 The music was more wonderful than could have been played by Orpheus, or the Theban king Amphion.
 Every course was accompanied by the sound of trumpets, finer than Joab might have sounded, or Theodamas at Thebes when the city was under attack.
 Bacchus himself kept the wine goblets filled.
 Venus laughed with every guest; January had become her knight and she danced in front of the happy couple with a firebrand.
-Certainly, I dare say this, that Hymen the god of weddings never saw a newly-married man so happy, and don’t say a word about this wedding, you poet Marcian – you who wrote about Mercury’s delightful marriage ceremony and about the songs that the nine Muses sang.
+Certainly, I dare say this, that Hymen the god of weddings never saw a newly married man so happy, and don’t say a word about this wedding, you poet Marcian – you who wrote about Mercury’s delightful marriage ceremony and about the songs that the nine Muses sang.
 Your tongue would be unequal to the task, and so would your pen.
 When tender youth has married stooping age, there is so much mirth that it cannot be described.
 Judge for yourself whether I am lying or telling the truth.

 May sat with such a happy countenance that it was like looking at someone from the Otherworld.
 She gazed at her new husband as meekly and alluringly as Queen Esther did at Ahasuerus.
 I cannot adequately describe her beauty, except to say that she was like a May morning, a fresh, sunny May morning.
 January was spellbound every time he looked at her.
 His thoughts gave her a clear warning of what she might expect as soon as they retired to bed.
 But in fact, January felt anxiety and pity for her, that he might hurt her that night as he took away her maidenhead.
 He thought: 'Alas!
 Tender creature!
 May God give you the courage to endure my ardour, for it is so sharp and keen.
 I am frightened that you will not be equal to it.
 But God forbid, I must be gentle.
 I wish it was bedtime already.
 I wish all these people would go away!’